BigData-SRH/Shreeraj-Recipe-app-template/README.md

 - A complete environment setup guide (steps below)
 - A `requirements.txt` file for reproducible installs

-Click here to see the Streamlit Dashboard for this project: [Streamlit Dashboard]({https://shreeraj-recipe-app.streamlit.app/})
+Click here to see the Streamlit Dashboard for this project: https://shreeraj-recipe-app.streamlit.app/

 ---